Hermann12/XML_Phone_Book_Database/README.md

 ![XML Phone Book Database](https://github.com/Hermann12/XML_Phone_Book_Database/blob/main/Pictures/XML%20Phone%20Book%20Database_20210102.jpg?raw=true)

-With this gui an xml file can create a sqlite3 database.
+With this Gui an xml file import will create a sqlite3 database.
 XML Import from FritzFon app has no uniqueid.
 This can be created via button *Create uid*.
 Also Primary Key and Foreign Key of the three database tables,
 - contacts
 - numbers